 - Canon Cochran Management Services: $ 67,500,000

-In 2010, Gallagher Bassett was also the second largest third-party administrator for workers’ compensation claims (calculated by revenue paid for claims), just after Sedgwick.
+GB is also the second-largest third-party administrator for workers’ compensation claims (calculated by revenue paid for claims), just after Sedgwick.
 In Maryland, our lawyers see Gallagher Bassett more frequently than we see Sedgwick in accident claims.Litigation

 Are you banging your head against the wall dealing with Gallagher Bassett?
 We have earned tens of millions of dollars for victims by fighting every single case like it was our last case.
 Can we help you?
 Call 800-553-8082 or get a free online consultation.
 Our firm handles only serious injury cases.

 In addition to dealing with pre-litigation claims, Gallagher Bassett also may be called to help with cases in litigation (after a lawsuit has been filed).
 Their legal management services division assists companies in controlling the costs of litigation by providing bill review and budgeting guidance.

-Gallagher Bassett helps its clients to continually evaluate the efficacy of lawsuits, and the effectiveness of law firms who provide the defense.
-This means that even if settlement was not possible before a lawsuit was filed, it might still be possible before trial.
+Gallagher Bassett helps its clients evaluate the efficacy of lawsuits and the effectiveness of law firms who provide the defense.
+This means that even if a settlement was not possible before a lawsuit was filed, it might still be possible to get a superior outcome in the future before trial.

 The problem with Gallagher Bassett is not even so much the company as it is the company that hires them.
 Companies that outsource their claims adjusting often have unrealistic views as to the fair settlement values of the case.
-In these cases, if you want to get full value for your case, you have no choice but to file a lawsuit.Dealing with Gallagher Bassett on Injury Settlement Claims Before Filing Lawsuits
+In these cases, if you are an accident victim or an injured worker that wants to get full value for your case, you have no choice but to file a lawsuit or bring a comp claim.Dealing with Gallagher Bassett on Injury Settlement Claims Before Filing Lawsuits